Tag Archives: Postmodern

 Barriers to seeing spiritually

-The “usual suspects” stand as barriers to seeing with spiritual eyes.
+The “usual suspects” stand as barriers to using our spiritual sight.
 They are our flesh, the world, and Satan.

 The world is that which is contrary to the things of God.
 It includes the lusts of the flesh, the lust of the eye, and the pride of life (1 John 2:16).
 We are told by the Apostle John, that those who love the world do not love God (1 John 2:15).
-Divided loyalty ultimately leads to disobedience (Titus 1:16; James 4:8).
+Divided loyalty ultimately leads to disobedience (Titus 1:16).

 Satan does what Satan always does: he discourages, he deceives, and he destroys.
 Of all the barriers, Satan is the greatest challenge.
 Why?
 Because most people don’t believe he exists.
 He remains the unseen “puppeteer behind the curtain”.
 But be assured he is very real.
-Look for him where there is conflict, confusion, and chaos.
-However, to see him, we will need spiritual eyes.
+Look for him where there is conflict, confusion, and chaos (James 3:16).
+However, to see him, we will need our spiritual sight.

 Our flesh, the world, and Satan keep us from viewing the world as it really exists.
 In addition, the postmodern, 21st century worldview has created a “distorted” picture of what we see.
 This is especially true with identifying sin.